Due to the coronacrisis, Bistro Bacchus is currently closed.

 You can enjoy ‘pulse’, a hearty stew made with beans and grain.
 It was a daily staple for the Roman population.
 Or opt for a sandwich made with goat cheese, walnuts, dried ham and a touch of local honey.

-A popular choice are the Roman pork meatballs in a lightly sweetened sauce, seasoned with cumin, coriander seeds and pepper.
+A popular choice is the Roman pork meatballs in a lightly sweetened sauce, seasoned with cumin, coriander seeds and pepper.
 Served with stewed leeks, white mustard seeds, pine nuts and a tart touch of fresh apple.

 You can finish your meal with a fortified wine.
 You'll taste notes of honey, black pepper, saffron and bay leaf.